jo-m-lab/ARBOL/README.md

-# SCTieredClustering
+# ARBOL

-Iterively clusters v3 seurat object from single cell datasets, choosing optimum resolution parameters at each stage of clustering.
+Iterively clusters v4 seurat object from single cell datasets, choosing optimum resolution parameters at each stage of clustering.
 Outputs QC plots for each tier and stage. can return output directories figs/ srobjs/ (see examples) containing subset seurat objects and QC plots matching tiered structure of found in dataset